solariumphp/solarium/docs/exceptions.md

 | `Solarium\Exception\StreamException`          | `UnexpectedValueException` |
 | `Solarium\Exception\UnexpectedValueException` | `UnexpectedValueException` |

 Those that extend their SPL counterparts do so to implement the marker interfaces.
-Solarium also introduces two more specific exceptions.
+Solarium also introduces two exceptions that are more specific.

 #### `HttpException`